miguel-angel-monjas/master-thesis/doc/h20-setup.md

 sudo /usr/local/anaconda/bin/conda install -y -c conda-forge future
 ```

-Finally, install `pysparkling` in the master instance in the cluster:
+Finally, install `pysparkling` on the master instance in the cluster (use `pip`, as `pysparkling` is not in the Anaconda channels):
 ```bash
 sudo pip install h2o_pysparkling_2.0
 ```

-It is possible to verify the right installation of pysparkling by running it (`sparkling-shell` accepts the same arguments as the regular Spark shell):
+It is possible to verify the right installation of Pysparkling by running it (`pysparkling` accepts the same arguments as the regular Spark `pyspark`):
 ```bash
 pysparkling --master spark://cluster-master:7077 \
 --conf spark.executor.instances=2 \